- Six Month Firearms Maintenance

 Whenever you add accessories to a firearm that involve screws you should always be sure to use a dot of Loctite “Blue 242” threadlocker on the threads of the screws.
 If you don’t then the screws will eventually start to wiggle loose over time.
 Don’t even bother mounting an item on a firearm if you aren’t going to Loctite the threads.
 It won’t stay on.

 “Blue” (242) is the semi-permanent kind.
-Even though it says “Blue” it comes in a red tube (as seen above in the photo of the packaging).
-This is what you want.
+Even though it says “Blue” it comes in a red tube (as seen right in the photo of the packaging).
+This is the kind that you want.
 A dot on the screw’s threads (like the photo on the packaging) will keep the screws from backing out of the attached item during the repeated abuse that a high-caliber firearm can dish out, but you will still be able to remove it when you want to.

 Loctite can be purchased at Home Depot, Lowe’s, and other home improvement stores.